iqb-berlin/testcenter/docs/UPGRADE.md

 # Changelog & Upgrade Information

+## [next-major]
+This update contains various changes around the improved Group-Monitor.
+### Endpoints
+* A new endpoint `[GET] /system/time` was added to retrieve the server's time and time zone.
+* A new endpoint where added: `/monitor/group/{group_name}/tests/unlock`
+* A new endpoint was added: `[POST] /test/{test_id}/connection-lost`.
+It can be triggered by a closing browser as well as from the broadcasting-service to notify a lost connection to the testController.
+Note: This endpoint does not need any credentials.

+### Database
+* You have to apply database structure changes, see `scripts/sql-schema/patches.mysql.sql`

 ## 9.0.0
 The main content of this update is a complete refactoring of the (XML-)File-classes, Workspace validation and XML-File-Handling.
 The main goal was to keep validity and